Skip to main content

 Diagnosis: Chronic pain due to two failed hip replacement surgeries.

-“Cannabis can’t heal my bad leg or take away all the pain, but I can tolerate it better now.”
+"Cannabis can't heal my broken leg or take away all the pain, but I can tolerate it better now."

 Dana